Sheepy1977/mathspaceship/README.md

 # Math Spaceship
 This is my very first game made with Unity.
 You can visit the demo video here:https://www.youtube.com/watch?v=IsMu8IYYPCc
+or Download the Demo at Release page

 If you like it and want to buy me a beer,you can find my Patron page here: patreon.com/SimpleGamesforMobilePhone